Denbigh Castle and town walls: Town walls

 The town walls stretch for around 1100 m from the north edge of the castle to its southeastern tip and mostly remain intact.
 The walls were built in the 13th century and originally protected by four mural towers, positioned in a disorderly pattern; the two gatehouses and the defences along the eastern salient were added in the 14th century.

-Only the foundations of the Exchequer Gate on the western side of the walls remain but the gatehouse would originally have been protected by two circular towers, with a rectangular glacis base to prevent undermining.
+Only the foundations of the Exchequer Gate on the western side of the walls remain but the gatehouse would originally have been protected by two circular towers, with a rectangular talus base to prevent undermining.
 The walls between the Exchequer and Burgess Gate at the north-west corner of the circuit are intact.
-The Burgess Gate has two circular towers protecting a vaulted passage way, again with a distinctive glacis base.
+The Burgess Gate has two circular towers protecting a vaulted passage way, again with a distinctive talus base.
 The gatehouse is built from white limestone and yellow sandstone, with the stonework forming a chequered design; this was a common decorative approach at the time and would have symbolised local civic pride.
 Although the top courses have been lost, the gatehouse might originally have stood up to 60 ft tall.
 The section of the walls to the east of the Burgess Gate has been lost.

 The walled circuit recommences in the north-east corner of the town, where the walls survive up to 15 ft high, further protected by the two-storey tall North-Eastern Tower.
 On the eastern side of the walls, the original defences had been set back from the edge of a rocky salient, protected by the Countess Tower, an angular, two-storey building with two towers.
 The defences were adapted to follow the outer edge of the salient, with the Goblin Tower built on the outermost point, overlooking the edge of the cliffs.
 The Goblin Tower is a hexagonal, two-storey tower, protecting a deep well that formed the only reliable source of water for the defences during the summer.

 The walled circuit continues south, meeting the Bastion Tower in the south-east corner.
 The Bastion Tower was originally three storeys tall and was decorated with chequered sandstone and limestone in a similar fashion to the Burgess Gate.